google-research/rlds/README.md

 # RLDS

-RLDS stands for Reinforcement Learning Datasets and it is an ecosystem of tools to store, retrieve, manipulate episodic data in in the context of Sequential Decision Making including Reinforcement Learning (RL), Learning for Demonstrations, Offline RL or Imitation Learning.
+RLDS stands for Reinforcement Learning Datasets and it is an ecosystem of tools to store, retrieve and manipulate episodic data in the context of Sequential Decision Making including Reinforcement Learning (RL), Learning for Demonstrations, Offline RL or Imitation Learning.

-This repo includes a library for manipulating RLDS compliant datasets.
-Please refer to:
+This repository includes a library for manipulating RLDS compliant datasets.
+For other parts of the pipeline please refer to:

 *   [EnvLogger](http://github.com/deepmind/envlogger) to create synthetic
     datasets